 We believe we are uniquely situated with respect to having insight into stockholder perspectives on executive compensation.
-The Chair of our Compensation Committee, Glenn W. Welling, is the principal of Engaged Capital, LLC ("Engaged Capital"), which beneficially owns approximately 16% of our outstanding common stock and is our largest stockholder.
+The Chair of our Compensation Committee, Glenn W. Welling, is the principal of Engaged Capital, LLC ("Engaged Capital"), which beneficially owns approximately 16.6% of our outstanding common stock and is our largest stockholder.
 Accordingly, we have the benefit of inherent alignment of our major compensation decisions with the interests of stockholders.
 In addition to the input we receive from Mr. Welling and Engaged Capital, members of our management team and Board engage with our institutional stockholders in meetings and calls throughout the year.
-During fiscal year 2020, we held telephonic and in-person meetings with 33 stockholders who collectively held approximately 54% of our outstanding common stock.
+During fiscal year 2021, we held meetings with 40 institutional stockholders who collectively held approximately 55% of our outstanding common stock, and we offered to meet with other institutional stockholders who together held over 10% our outstanding common stock.

-The Compensation Committee considered the 2019 Say on Pay vote outcome and the feedback received from stockholders since the beginning of fiscal year 2019 and did not make any material structural changes to our compensation programs for fiscal year 2020.
+The Compensation Committee considered the 2020 Say on Pay vote outcome and the feedback received from stockholders since the beginning of fiscal year 2019 and did not make any material structural changes to our compensation programs for fiscal year 2021.